yupferris/fuse-mini-example-babel-es2015/README.md

 ```

 #### Ready to roll!
 At this point, everything should be set up and ready to go.
 All that's left is to write our UX and JS (with the JS code inside the `js` folder), and load the compiled JS into our UX.
-For example, if our original JS code was `js/MainView.js`, we'd pull in the compiled one like so:
+For example, if our original JS code is `js/MainView.js`, we'll pull the compiled one into our UX like so:

 ```ux
 <JavaScript File="./.js-compiled/MainView.js" />